KRnils/Coffee-site/README.md

 - [style.css results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkrnils.github.io%2FCoffee-site%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

-### Accessibility
+### Accessibility Test

-* Semantic HTML
-* All links use a
-* Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
-* Ensuring that there is a sufficient colour contrast throughout the site.
 All scores were 100 for all Lighthouse tests except performance which reached as low as 96 on the reviews.html page on mobile.

-see [TESTING.md](TESTING.md) for full list of scores and other tests performed.
+see [TESTING.md](TESTING.md) for all details and a full list of scores and other tests performed.

 ### Solved Bugs

 * Navbar links would shift to a different horizontal alignment from site logo for smaller devices causing a bad look.
 Issue was caused by size of navbar being set relative to width of screen/window, and the contents of the navbar overflowing, the contents would still be visible but the center of the element would not be centered.
 Solution was to add a min-width attribute to navbar so elements would not overflow the navbar size when there is less space available.

 ### Known Bugs
 * Validation for the newsletter form does not check if the email field contains a valid email address, if both fields have any text it will pass the validation.
-Only leaving either field blank gives a warning and stops progress.
+Only leaving either field blank gives a warning and stops progress until amended.

 ## Deployment